nazariyshvets/notesappreact/README.md

-A notes app with CRUD and archiving functionality using React.js, Redux and TypeScript
+A notes app with CRUD and archiving functionality using React.js, Redux, TypeScript and TailwindCSS